 It was obvious by this time that I needed academic credentials more relevant to these fields of research, and that would mean going back to university.
 I inquired about the possibility at two such institutions.
 One cursorily dismissed my application.
 Royal Holloway, University of London, invited me for interview and, despite my age, took me in.
 Thus in 2008 I gave up paid employment and started a degree course in geology.
 I learned a lot, even though the new knowledge did not disturb my understanding of Earth history fundamentally.
 Three years later I commenced postgraduate research at University College London into the evidence for ‘Snowball Earth’, the purported glaciation of the whole planet shortly before the first appearance of animal fossils.
 I completed the doctorate in 2016.

 In 2018 a friend lent me a book on biblical prophecy, focusing particularly on the last days.
 It provoked me into writing down my own thoughts on Revelation.
-My life story is undoubtedly a peculiar one, but it could be seen as one long preparation for this present work.
+My life story is undoubtedly a peculiar one, but it could be seen as one long preparation for the present work.
 Training in literary criticism enabled me to distinguish between the literal and metaphorical, among other reading skills.
 The experience of translating Latin verse heightened my awareness of word order, idiom, and the importance of verbal accuracy.
 Acquaintance with the cultures of ancient Mesopotamia and Egypt, which were part of the Bible’s cultural world, sensitised me to the dangers of reading the Old Testament and Revelation as if they were modern texts.
 My interest in science enabled me to recognise that many of the phenomena described in Revelation were natural phenomena.
-And most critically, my understanding of what happened geologically at the end of the Hadean helped me see that God might be prepared once again to bring the world to a dreadful end.
+And most critically, my understanding of what happened geologically at the end of the Hadean impressed on me how God might be prepared once again to bring the world to a dreadful end.
 When it comes to the last things, theology cannot remain divorced from science any more than, with respect to the first things, science should isolate itself from theology.